Hey! A Fire Ant Stung Me!

 - Wash the area with soap and water.

-- Apply some ice to the area.
+- Apply a cold compress (like ice wrapped in a clean towel) to the area.

 - Check with the doctor if you have redness, swelling, or itching.